jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for Serde serialization.
 - Added support for Conditional Formatting.
-- Added chart date axes, data tables, axes crossing, trendlines, error bars, up-down bars, high-low bars, drop-lines and gradient fills.
-- Added Wasm and Polars feature flags for compatibility.

 See the full [Release Notes and Changelog].